step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

 In December 2020, [ryotkak](https://twitter.com/ryotkak) reported as part of the Bug Bounty program how he exfiltrated the `GITHUB_TOKEN` from a GitHub Actions workflow.
 You can read the details [here](https://www.bleepingcomputer.com/news/security/heres-how-a-researcher-broke-into-microsoft-vs-codes-github/?&web_view=true) and [here](https://blog.ryotak.me/post/vscode-write-access/).

-## How does StepSecurity mitigate this threat?
+## How does Harden-Runner mitigate this threat?

-StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) analyzes the outbound calls made by the workflow and recommends the appropriate policy containing the allowed outbound endpoints.
+StepSecurity [`Harden-Runner`](https://github.com/step-security/harden-runner) analyzes the outbound calls made by the workflow and recommends the appropriate policy containing the allowed outbound endpoints.
 You should use it in end-to-end testing workflows to detect compromised dependencies that make outbound calls.
 You should also use it in release workflows to prevent exfiltration of credentials, as was the case in the Codecov breach.

 ## Tutorial